On this page

 Activities by a certified company

 In the Netherlands, only certified maintenance or installation companies may perform work on cooling installations, high voltage switches or fire extinguishing systems.
 Cooling installations include cooling display counters, freezing installations, heat pumps and air-conditioning systems.
-As a maintenance or installation company, you can apply for a company certificate from one of the appointed inspection authorities.
+As a maintenance or installation company, you can apply for a company certificate from one of the appointed inspection authorities (in Dutch).

 To obtain a company certificate, your company and its personnel will have to comply with the following conditions: